Govt needs strategic plan for evacuation, every minute precious: Rahul

 The MEA said the foreign secretary is calling in ambassadors of Russia and Ukraine to reiterate its demand for "urgent safe passage" to Indian nationals who are still in Kharkiv and in other cities which have become conflict zones.

-"Similar action is also being undertaken by our ambassadors in Russia and Ukraine," the MEA said.
+"Similar action is also being undertaken by our ambassadors in Russia and Ukraine," it said.

 The Kharkiv city is witnessing increasing fighting between the Ukrainian troops and Russian forces.